WouterVrielink/recruitment_strategies_ABM/README.md

 - [[Feature Implemented] Multiprocessing BatchRunner](https://github.com/projectmesa/mesa/pull/456)
 - [[Bugfix] iter_neighborhood() now gives correct neighborhoods for both von Neumann and Moore](https://github.com/projectmesa/mesa/pull/459)

-While working on this project, [another project](https://github.com/WouterVrielink/MC-ACO) was made that focusses more on how pheromone trails develop over time.
+Also, take a look at our [other ABM project](https://github .com/WouterVrielink/MC-ACO) on food recruitment with ants, which focuses on how pheromone trails develop over time.

 ## Getting Started